ibm-cloud-docs/vpc/bare_metal_server_create.md

 The example request uses the JSON processing utility jq to format the response.
 You can modify the command to use another parsing tool or remove " | jq" to receive an unformatted response.
 {: note}

-You would see a response that is similar to:
+You see a response that is similar to:

 ```
 "bandwidth": 100000,